mostthingsweb/kable_mvvm_demo/README.md

 ## Big to-dos and issues

 - ~~Something is wrong the view model lifecycle.
-If you rotate the screen while scanning, the screen will be cleared and the scan will no longer be running.~~ Fixed by https://github.com/mostthingsweb/kable_mvvm_demo/commit/9e277ae141436852d3607c294c14728ad676038c
+If you rotate the screen while scanning, the screen will be cleared and the scan will no longer be running.~~ Fixed by [this commit](https://github.com/mostthingsweb/kable_mvvm_demo/commit/9e277ae141436852d3607c294c14728ad676038c)
 - I'm not entirely sure if the service binding strategy I have chosen is sound/optimal.

 ## Basic design